Neoteroi/BlackSheep/README.md

     return None
 ```

-## Disclaimer
-This project is currently targeting only __Linux__ and __CPython__: support for Windows and other implementations
-of Python language are currently out of the scope.
-However, support for PyPy and Windows is planned for the future.

 ## Objectives
 * Clean architecture and source code, following [SOLID principles](https://en.wikipedia.org/wiki/SOLID)
 * Intelligible and easy to learn API, similar to those of many Python web frameworks